-Alternatives II and III proposes the same type of treatment, thinning, to reduce the current stand basal area to between 120 to 160 square feet or 220 to 293 trees per acres, depending on existing stand conditions.
-Reforestation is not necessary after this type of harvest.
-There would be no conflict between grazing and reforestation with this prescription.
+Alternatives II, and III would prescribe the same type of treatment, thinning to reduce the current stand basal area range from 140-270 square feet to 140-160 square feet depending on existing stand conditions.
+There would be no planting of tree seedlings after this type of harvest.
+The difference between the alternatives is in the amount of acres treated, 531 acres for Alternative II versus 289 acres for Alternative III.

-The proposed thinning would open the stands and create a minimal amount of herbaceous forage.
-Any additional forage could be expected to last from 5 to 10 years.
-Alternative II treats 531 acres and Alternative III treats 289 acres, so the difference between the alternatives is in the number of acres treated.
-This slight increase in forage is not expected to change the existing foraging patterns currently used by the livestock, since this area is utilized for "passing through," and the livestock spend little time here.

-Thinning would not occur in riparian reserves, thus no increase in utilization levels within the few riparian areas is expected (MHFP FW-293).
-Since these harvest prescriptions call for thinning existing live trees, and the leave trees are an average of 75 feet tall, there would be no threat of damage to leave trees from livestock.
+The proposed thinning would open the stands slightly, but not create s significant amount of herbaceous forage.
+Any slight, additional forage could be expected to last from 5 to 10 years.
+This is not expected to change and or alter any of the existing foraging patterns currently used by the livestock, since this area is mostly utilized as a "passing through" area and the livestock spend little time here.
+The two treatments will not occur in any riparian reserves, thus no increase in utilization levels within the few riparian areas is expected (LRMP FW-293).
+Since these harvest prescriptions call for thinning existing live mature trees, and the trees planned for leaving are grown and mature (> 6 feet tall) there would be no threat from livestock occasionally browsing on the trees left behind.

-Alternatives II proposes to close 5.47 miles of road.
-Road closures would limit administrative and public access in both action alternatives.
+Alternative II proposes to close 4.97 miles of roads.
+Alternative III proposes to close 0 miles of roads.
+Closure of roads would limit access in Alternative II.
 This would increase the cost of permit administration and monitoring.

-Closing roads would also limit access to cattle, and would decrease the spread of noxious weeds.
+Any pre-treatment of noxious weeds through manual, mechanical, or species-specific biocontrols on roads identified in the project area would not have any effect on cattle.